top of page

 “There was something coming to her and she was waiting for it, fearfully.
 What was it?
 She did not know; it was too subtle and elusive to name.
 But she felt it, creeping out of the sky, reaching toward her through the sounds, the scents, the colour that filled the air.”

 “She could see in the open square before her house the tops of trees that were all aquiver with the new spring life.
 The delicious breath of rain was in the air.
-In the street below a peddler was crying his wares.
-The notes of a distant song which someone was singing reached her faintly, and countless sparrows were twittering in the eaves.”
+In the street below, a peddler was crying his wares.
+The notes of a distant song, which someone was singing, reached her faintly, and countless sparrows were twittering in the eaves.”

 “Genuine marriage would presuppose liberty and equality, both of which have been denied to women in patriarchal societies.”

-Bevious points out that real love is built on freedom, not restriction, no matter how disguised it may be.
-A genuine relationship allows individuals to grow, breathe, and become more fully themselves.
-Marriage, however, especially as it has been shaped by patriarchy, rarely offers that space.
-Instead of encouraging emotional connection, it often ends up protecting long-standing norms, rituals, and hierarchies.
-What should be a personal choice slowly turns into a social obligation.She further comments, “It is not the individuals responsible for the failure of marriage: it is the institution,” she makes an important shift.
-The problem, she argues, is not flawed people but a flawed system that prioritises one gender over another.
-The basic problem lies in the structure itself.
-This structure runs on unequal power, fixed roles, and expectations that leave little room for freedom or equality and pave the way for suppression.
+Beauvoir highlights that true love is founded on freedom, not restriction, regardless of how disguised it may be.
+A genuine relationship fosters individual growth, allowing people to breathe and become their authentic selves.
+However, marriage, particularly as shaped by patriarchy, rarely provides that space.
+Instead of nurturing emotional connection, it often serves to uphold entrenched norms, rituals, and hierarchies.
+What should be a personal choice gradually morphs into a social obligation.
+She further asserts, “It is not the individuals responsible for the failure of marriage: it is the institution,” signalling a crucial shift.
+The issue, she contends, lies not with flawed individuals but with a flawed system that prioritises one gender over another.
+The fundamental problem resides in the structure itself, which operates on unequal power dynamics, fixed roles, and expectations that leave little room for freedom or equality, paving the way for suppression.

 Bibliography

 Chopin, Kate.
 "The Story of an Hour."
 Vogue, 6 Dec.
 1894.
-Literature in Context, The University of Virginia, https://anthology.lib.virginia.edu/work/Chopin/chopin-hour. .
+Literature in Context, The University of Virginia, https://anthology.lib.virginia.edu/work/Chopin/chopin-hour.

 PBS.
 "Interviews: Kate Chopin and Feminism."
 PBS, www.pbs.org/katechopin/interviews.html.